1 | Venezuelan lancehead |

 2 | Martinique lancehead |

-One of two Bothrops pitvipers to have jumped to the Caribbean, the other being the San Lucia lancehead.
-Martinique lanceheads are found solely on their namesake island, located just off the northern Venezualan coast.
+One of two Bothrops lanceheads to have jumped to the Caribbean, the other being the San Lucia lancehead.
+Martinique lanceheads are found solely on their namesake island, located just off the northern Venezuelan coast.
 How they arrived there is still being debated.
 They may have swam, become stranded after sea levels fell, or according to one disproven theory, been released by warring Indian Caribs, seeking to displace the native Arawaks.

 3 | Barnett’s lancehead |

 This pitviper is found exclusively in western Peru, where it inhabits arid semi-deserts and dry savannah woodlands next to rivers.
-Barnett’s lancehead (Bothrops barnetti) is a common cause of snakebite among local herdsman and children exploring from nearby villages.
+Barnett’s lancehead (Bothrops barnetti) reaches a maximum of 140cm, and is a common cause of snakebite among local herdsman and children exploring from nearby villages.

 4 | Speckled forest pitviper |

-Speckled forest pitvipers aren’t renowned for their aggression, and with their love of rainforests, people in urban Brazil will never come face to face with one.
+Speckled forest pitvipers aren’t renowned for their aggression, and with their love of rainforests, people in urban Brazil will never come to face to face with one.
 Its venom has an LD50 lethality rating of just 4.5mg, versus 2mg for a cottonmouth, and no deaths are confirmed.
 However, their venom is severely cytotoxic, and of the two documented bites on record, one resulted in amputation.
-The other caused severe swelling of the entire arm.
+The other caused severe swelling of the entire bitten arm.
 Bothrops taeniatus is nocturnal, and is particularly active on nights following warm days.

 5 | Marbled lancehead |

-Marbled pitvipers are most closely related to Neuwied’s pitviper (Bothrops neuwiedi), and was originally one of its subspecies, being recognised as independent only in 2008.
+Marbled pitvipers are most closely related to Neuwied’s pitviper (Bothrops neuwiedi), and was originally one of its subspecies, before being recognised as independent in 2008.
 Marbled lanceheads vary widely in colour, even within a single location.
 Black and grey is possible, like above, but so are beige and brown colours like a giraffe.

 6 | Bothrops monsignifer |

-A new species, which technically isn’t new at all (probably evolving at least a million years ago), but first identified by scientists in 2019.
+A new species, which technically isn’t new at all (probably evolving at least a million years ago), but was first identified by scientists in 2019.
 Bothrops monsignifer lives in Peru and Bolivia, on the eastern slopes of the Andes, at altitudes of 890–2133 metres.
 This is a forest species which reaches at least 164cm in length, and is primarily grey in colour.

 The name Monsignifer is derived from the Latin words Mons for “fire” and signifer for mountain.
 This references where it was first discovered: the Refugio Los Volcanes in Santa Cruz department, Bolivia.

 Bothrops monsignifer turned out to be a very rare species.
-In the initial study, scientists searched the refuge for 3 weeks, and only discovered four snakes.
+In the initial study, scientists searched the refuge for 3 weeks, and only discovered four individuals.
 Meanwhile, they came across 12 Andean pitvipers (Bothrocophias andianus).
 These two species coexist in Bolivia, but occupy subtly different habitats.
 Bothrops monsignifer was found in less humid forests, with fewer large trees and greater sunlight exposure, while the Andean pitviper preferred darker, very humid and overgrown forests.

 7 | Pampas lancehead |